stephenbeckr/ML-theory-class/syllabus.md

 For graduate students, there is no enforced prereq, but we suggest mathematical maturity and hopefully an undergraduate or graduate class in analysis, as this is a proofs-based math class.
 Familiarity with linear algebra and probability is assumed, and some familiarity with machine learning (like CSCI 5622) is nice but not essential.

 This class is expected to meet in person most of the time, though this may change due to the COVID-19 situation.
-The semester is starting remotely due to the Marshall Fire from December 2021.

 ## Instructor and contact Information